• Skip to primary navigation

 • Cut the kaffir lime leaves into ribbons chiffonade style.

-• Add all the ingredients in a small glass jar and shake to combine.
+• Add all the the kaffir ribbons, melted honey and lime juice to a small glass jar and shake to combine.

 • Leave to one side to allow the flavours to meld together.